onkarc-dev/Global_Stock_Market_Forecasting/README.md

 The project is designed to be educational, modular, and production-ready, making it suitable for research, academic evaluation, and real-world financial analysis.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-🎯 Objectives
+<br>🎯 Objectives<br>
-Analyze historical stock price behavior of major global companies Extract technical and seasonal features for time-series forecasting Build and compare multiple forecasting models:
+<br>Analyze historical stock price behavior of major global companies
+Extract technical and seasonal features for time-series forecasting<br>
+Build and compare multiple forecasting models:
 Linear & Regularized Regression
 LSTM-based Deep Learning models